 They’re Healthy.
 Beans are packed with protein, fiber, iron, and other good stuff.
 They are good for your heart and your cholesterol.
 They help keep your blood sugar level.
 They are low in calories for all of that goodness too.

 They’re Filling.
 That protein and fiber really fill you up and keep you full.

 They’re Inexpensive.
 Yup!
 Beans are insanely cheap.
 You really get a ton of “bang for your buck” with beans.
-They’ve got to be the least expensive way to fill up an empty belly.
+They’ve got to be one of the least expensive ways to fill up an empty belly.
 I’m always on the lookout for ways to stretch our grocery budget and beans sure help.
 They’re even cheaper if you buy dried beans and cook them yourself.

 SIDENOTE: You can get the meal planning printable I use each week by entering your info below!

-I always hated beans growing up, but the only kind I ever had was huge kidney beans that had a weird texture.
-I still don’t really eat kidney beans.
+I always hated beans growing up, but the only kind I ever had were huge kidney beans, which have a texture that I couldn’t stomach.
+I actually still don’t like kidney beans.

 For me, it was best to start with smaller, less “meaty” beans.
 Smaller beans can get added into a dish without taking it over.

 - Navy Beans (they’re actually a white bean, i don’t know why they’re called that…)